Top of the Foot Pain:

 - Surgery can be minimal, but every surgery is generally considered a risk.

-- Minimal incision are used and you should not have to be off your feet too long, although sutures generally stay in for 2 weeks.
+- Minimal incisions are used, and you should not have to be off your feet too long, although sutures generally stay in for 2 weeks.

 - Stitches usually come out in about 2 weeks.